gomstory/MoonBase/frontend/README.md

 # MoonBase Application

 MoonBase is cryptocurrency exchange website that help user exchange THBT to MOON coin.
 MoonBase was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+> **Note: System will work properly when API for MoonBase Application is running, See /backend/README.md for installing.**

 ## Run App